servicetitan/Stl.Fusion.Samples/docs/tutorial/Part09.md

     // This handler is associated with ANY command (ICommand)
     // Priority = 10 means it runs earlier than any handler with the default priority 0
-    // IsFilter tells it triggers other handlers via InvokeRemainingHandlersAsync [CommandHandler(Priority = 10, IsFilter = true)]
+    // IsFilter tells it triggers other handlers via InvokeRemainingHandlers [CommandHandler(Priority = 10, IsFilter = true)]
     protected virtual async Task DepthTracker(ICommand command, CancellationToken cancellationToken) {